Heart Research UK - Helping hearts near you for 50 years

 We also fund research projects at the Birmingham Children's Hospital.
 One project involved educating and supporting the families of babies having complex heart surgery in the first months of life and tested the feasibility of using surveillance programmes by parents after babies have been discharged home.
 These surveillance programmes may save lives by making sure that babies are given appropriate medical care sooner.

 Clinicians have also benefitted from our Masterclasses; unique courses with world-renowned experts who share their skills and expertise with surgeons, doctors, nurses and other health professionals so they can use new techniques and treatments to improve outcomes for their own patients at heart centres across the UK.

 Helping to prevent heart disease

-Coronary heart disease is still the UK's biggest single killer with nearly 70,000 deaths a year, so our work is also trying to prevent people from becoming ill in the first place through our Healthy Heart Grants.
-We have provided over £1.7 m in the last 10 years to local healthy lifestyle projects that ensure people in communities around the UK live healthier, lifestyles.
+Coronary heart disease is still the UK's single biggest killer with nearly 70,000 deaths a year, so our work is also trying to prevent people from becoming ill in the first place through our Healthy Heart Grants.
+We have provided over £1.7 m in the last 10 years to local healthy lifestyle projects that encourage people in communities around the UK live to healthier lifestyles.

 We're your local national heart charity.
 Everything you raise near you will be spent helping hearts near you.